Coumarin

 Coumarin is a colorless crystalline solid with a sweet odor resembling the scent of vanilla and a bitter taste.
 It is found in many plants, where it may serve as a chemical defense against predators.
-By inhibiting synthesis of vitamin K, a related compound is used as the prescription drug warfarin – an anticoagulant – to inhibit formation of blood clots, deep vein thrombosis, and pulmonary embolism.
+While coumarin is not an anticoagulant, its 3-alkyl-4-hydroxy derivatives, such as the fungal metabolite dicoumarol, inhibit synthesis of vitamin K, a key component in blood clotting.
+A related compound, the prescription drug anticoagulant warfarin, is used to inhibit formation of blood clots, deep vein thrombosis, and pulmonary embolism.

 Etymology

-Coumarin is derived from coumarou, the French word for the tonka bean.
-The word tonka for the tonka bean is taken from the Galibi (Carib) tongue spoken by natives of French Guiana (one source for the plant); it also appears in Old Tupi, another language of the same region, as the name of the tree.
-The old genus name, Coumarouna, was formed from another Tupi name for tree, kumarú.
+Coumarin is derived from coumarou, the French word for the tonka bean, from the Old Tupi word for its tree, kumarú.

 History

 Coumarin was first isolated from tonka beans in 1820 by A. Vogel of Munich, who initially mistook it for benzoic acid.

 Also in 1820, Nicholas Jean Baptiste Gaston Guibourt (1790–1867) of France independently isolated coumarin, but he realized that it was not benzoic acid.
 In a subsequent essay he presented to the pharmacy section of the Académie Royale de Médecine, Guibourt named the new substance coumarine.

 In 1835, the French pharmacist A. Guillemette proved that Vogel and Guibourt had isolated the same substance.
 Coumarin was first synthesized in 1868 by the English chemist William Henry Perkin.

 Coumarin has been an integral part of the fougère genre of perfume since it was first used in Houbigant's Fougère Royale in 1882.